 As such, for anyone with a boiler that's less than 10 years old there's not much point to replace it, as it will already be efficient and the savings won't amount to much.

-Also, replacing a boiler is very expensive, with the average cost of a boiler and installation standing at around £2,500 according to the Heating and Hot Water Industry Council (HHIC).
+Also, replacing a boiler is very expensive, with the average cost of a boiler and installation standing at around £2,500 according to the Energy Saving Trust.

 But it can be worth the expense for households with an older, more inefficient boiler, particularly for people who have a mains gas connection to their house.